Even during the pandemic, the show must go on!

 - Ellen Smith, Administrative Assistant/Data Entry Specialist, Fredericksburg, VA

-- Vivian Hyatt, Student Aide, University of Mary Washington, Fredericksburg, VA
+- TBA, Student Aide, University of Mary Washington, Fredericksburg, VA

 Every fall the Writing and Steering Committee sends drafts of the seven exams to the consultants who are current high school teachers, college professors, or former educators.
 These consultants are split into two groups, the first group receiving the exams around mid-September and the second group in mid-October.
 David Perry, our macron specialist, adds the macrons to all the Latin words on the exams.
 The consultants carefully critique every question on each of the exams, offer suggestions for improvement, and return their comments to the Writing/Steering Committee within a week’s time.
 Their ideas and contributions are invaluable in the process of preparing the exams for distribution to national and international Latin students.